kangzou-s/OpenCV-Jigsaw/README.md

 ## Architecture
 Here is the flow chart.![flow chart](img_presentation/jigsaw_Diagram.png)

-There are five key steps in the process, and a brief explanation of how each step is implemented follows.
+There are six key steps in the process, and a brief explanation of how each step is implemented follows.

 * color space transformation\
 These pieces are placed on a green background.
 And **[HSV](https://en.wikipedia.org/wiki/HSL_and_HSV)** is a more intuitive color model than RGB.
 So we start by converting the image to the HSV colour space.
 After the background filtering we convert back to RGB.